 - 1. Determine other additional LCOL leaders.
-Examples of the person (or people) that may be added to the LCOL are: - a.
+Examples of the person (or people) who may be added to the LCOL are: - a.
 Regional or state representatives - b.
 At-large members (leadership responsibility for these members is encouraged) - c.
-Complementary services leader - 2.
+Complementary services leader(s) such as a communications leader or an EPIC leader - d.
+A leader to support a specific priority or strategic emphasis of ACA's work (for example, in the area of diversity, equity, and inclusion) - 2.
 Determine if the above leader(s) should have multiple responsibilities.
 Some examples may be: - a.
 The LCOL chair also serves as the leader for government relations initiatives - b.
-The membership development leader(s) also serves as the leader for community and business development initiatives
+The membership development leader(s) also serves as the leader for EPIC